issalig/cpc/doc/usifac2-developer-guide.md

 This is work in progress text where I document my findings about USIFAC2.
 USIFAC2 is an expansion rom for CPC which provides a serial connection, is able to load programs from USB sticks and has wifi and bluetooth support.
 You can find more info on the thread https://www.cpcwiki.eu/forum/amstrad-cpc-hardware/usifac-iimake-your-pc-or-usb-stick-an-hdd-for-amstrad-access-dsk-and-many-more!

+ikonsgr, the author of USIFAC2 has nicely shared the source code and schematics and it is available at https://www.dropbox.com/sh/ua4vgf6qjjmqlnq/AACT6kqTr-sst-iqDeBnE9gRa?dl=0

 ## Theory of operation
 USIFAC2 plugs in the expansion port which has access to the data and address buses among other signals.
 By listening to the bus it can communicate to the CPC.
 (TO BE COMPLETED)